-3.11.
-Final Exam or Evaluation
+3.9.
+Final Evaluation or Exam

-Both Plan A (with Thesis) and Plan B (without-thesis) student must produce a final written product.
+Both Plan A (with Thesis) and Plan B (without-thesis) student must take and produce a final written product.
 Plan A students are required to orally defend their thesis to meet this requirement.
 More details on the oral defense for Plan A students is in the next section dedicated to thesis-based students.

 For Plan B students, the final written product will be determined with your advisor at the start of the second year in the program.
+The product can be a final written examination or another type of written product that demonstrates domain knowledge in the student's area of study.
+The final product(s) should be documented and be approved by the Graduate Program Director by the start of the second year.